-Red blood cells deliver oxygen to the body's tissues and organs.
-Every red blood cell in the body contains iron in its hemoglobin, the part of the red blood cell that carries oxygen from the lungs to the body.
+Iron is a mineral found in plants and animals and all living things.
+It's an important component of hemoglobin, the part of red blood cells that carries oxygen from the lungs to the body.
 Iron gives hemoglobin the strength to "carry" (bind to) oxygen in the blood, so oxygen gets to where it needs to go.

 Without enough iron, the body can't make hemoglobin and makes fewer red blood cells.
 This means tissues and organs won't get the oxygen they need.